MoonsideGames/Cram/README.md

 Usage: cram input_dir output_dir atlas_name [--padding padding_value] [--notrim] [--dimension max_dimension]
 ```

-Cram expects input in PNG and outputs a PNG and a metadata file that you can use to properly display the images in your game.
+Cram expects input in PNG and outputs a PNG and a JSON metadata file that you can use to properly display the images in your game.
 Cram will recursively walk all the subdirectories of `input_dir` to generate your texture atlas.

 Padding is set to 0 by default.
 If you need to use linear filtering, set padding to at least 1.
 If you need to use texture compression, set padding to at least 4.